 As a local business, the impact you have on your community matters.
-So in honor of National Nonprofit Day, we thought it was the perfect time to talk about why you should build a philanthropic element into your business, if you aren’t doing so already.
+So in honor of National Nonprofit Day, we thought it was the perfect time to talk about why philanthropy is good for your business.

 Whether your business gives back in the form of monetary donations, team-building volunteer days or hosting a drive, philanthropic efforts are a win-win for your company and local community.